Renewable Energy (RENG)

 RENG 321.
 Intro to Micro Hyro Systems.
 (3 Credits)

-This course provides students with an introduction to hydroelectricity and the impacts of head, flow, and fluid dynamics on the useable water resource.
-Students are engaged with installation, maintenance, and troubleshooting micro hydroelectricity systems (those <10 kW in size).
-Course focus will be on sizing penstock, mapping the hydro resource, and identifying environmental concerns with small hydro systems.
-Prerequisites: AGEN 151 and PHYS 107 minimum grade of C. 3 Credits (2 hours lecture, 2 hours laboratory), fall semester
+Explore the fundamentals of hydroelectricity, including the effects of head, flow, and fluid dynamics on usable water resources.
+Gain hands-on experience with the installation, maintenance, and troubleshooting of micro hydroelectric systems (<10 kW).
+Focus on sizing penstocks, mapping hydro resources, and addressing environmental considerations for small hydro systems.
+Prerequisites: AGEN 151 and PHYS 107, minimum grade of C. 3 credits (2 hours lecture, 2 hours laboratory), fall semester.

 RENG 331.
 Solar Thermal Systems.
 (3 Credits)